igorw-forks/fuelphp/README.md

     $session = $dic->forge(array('my_session', 'Session'));

 `forge()` returns an instance of the class that get_class() returns on the first argument.
 You can also register & name it as is done in the second example using `array($name, $class)`.
+Any additional arguments past the first one are passed on to the constructor.
 When this method is called on an application's DiC instance it will automatically call a `set_app(Application\Base $app)` method on the new instance when available, to provide the parent Application reference.

     $session = $dic->get_object('Session', 'name');